-The light that absorbs in the mitochondria revives the ATP factories and thereby empowers the rods and cones to perform their functions.
+The light absorbed in the mitochondria revives the ATP factories and thereby empowers the rods and cones to perform their functions.

-Mitochondria declines with age.
-When this happens in the brain, we not only get tired, we also develop Alzheimer’s, Parkinson’s and other dementia diseases.
+Mitochondria decline with age.
+When this happens in the brain, we not only get tired, but we also develop Alzheimer’s, Parkinson’s, and other dementia diseases.

 When this happens in the eyes, the rods and cones that absorb light for vision start to go offline.